Textile terminology has evolved from myriad sources but often the etymology involves the name of a place or town.

 Muslin comes from Mussolo, the Italian for Mosul, Iraq, where mussolina/muslin was produced.
 In other parts of Asia it was known as ‘daka’, named for Dhaka, Bangladesh (where it’s thought the fabric originated).

-I always wondered about the story behind Liberty’s Tana Lawn fabric – it’s named for Lake Tana in Ethiopia where the cotton for the fabric was grown, while lawn is a mis-rendering/anglicisation of Laon, a town in France where large amounts of fine linen were made.
+Liberty’s Tana Lawn fabric is named for Lake Tana in Ethiopia where the cotton for the fabric was grown, while lawn is a mis-rendering/anglicisation of Laon, a town in France where large amounts of fine linen were made.

 Featured images: detail of The Grammar of Ornament, ‘Indian No. 4’ (example 11) by Owen Jones.
 V&A Collections; Muslin dress piece with chikan embroidery, Lucknow, ca.1880 (V&A Collection); Desert Island Deliveries – Tana Lawn Cotton (Liberty London)